m-xen/lucky-paper-8bca/src/content/blog/notes.md

 This is one of the reasons I've started this blog to create the [Markdown](https://daringfireball.net/projects/markdown/) webpages you are currently browsing.

-The link between them being the [Zettelkasten guide](https://youtu.be/L2z7j7Jho4E?si=III3V-zqcIaMRv71) I found used [Obsidian](https://obsidian.md), which uses Markdown.
+The link between them being the [YouTube Zettelkasten guide](https://youtu.be/L2z7j7Jho4E?si=III3V-zqcIaMRv71) I found used [Obsidian](https://obsidian.md), which uses Markdown.

 [home](/)